Skip to content

 What if you miss the deadline?

-If you miss the 2-month deadline for contacting the mediation adviser, you may still be able to appeal if you have a good reason for being late.
-But don't rely on this.
+If you miss the 2-month appeal deadline, you may still be able to appeal if you have a good reason for being late.
+But don’t rely on this.
 Note the deadline the day the refusal letter arrives and act on it promptly.

 Warning